OSINT

 account_balance

-Official data from national agencies, travel advisory services, and international bodies.
-Earthquake monitoring, disease surveillance, nuclear safety alerts, and travel warnings — direct from the source.
+Official data from national agencies, international organisations, and diplomatic bodies.
+Earthquake monitoring, disease surveillance, nuclear safety alerts, severe weather warnings, travel advisories, and economic data — direct from the authoritative source.

 satellite_alt

-Satellite-based wildfire detection, seismic monitoring, maritime safety alerts, and conflict tracking databases.
-The kind of specialist data that powers government intelligence desks — available here, for free.
+Satellite-based wildfire detection, seismic monitoring, flood forecasting, space weather alerts, and internet connectivity tracking.
+The kind of data that powers government operations centres — available here, for free.

-Cyber threat feeds tracking active malware campaigns, botnet infrastructure, and network intrusions.
+Active malware campaigns, ransomware claims, botnet infrastructure, internet outages, traffic anomalies, and sanctions databases.
 When a hospital system gets hit by ransomware or a power grid comes under attack, it shows up here.

 By the Numbers